amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Click **Create** to launch the CloudFormation stack.

 ### Checkpoint:
 The CloudFormation stack will take a few minutes to launch.
 Periodically check on the stack creation process in the CloudFormation Dashboard.
+If no stack shows up immediately, click the refresh button at the top right hand corner of your screen.
 Your stack should show status **CREATE\_COMPLETE** in roughly 5-10 minutes.
-If you select box next to your stack and click on the **Events** tab, you can see what steps it's on.
+If you select the box next to your stack and click on the **Events** tab, you can see what step it's on.

 If there was an [error](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors) during the stack creation process, CloudFormation will rollback and terminate.
 You can investigate and troubleshoot by looking in the Events tab.
 Any errors encountered during stack creation will appear in the event stream as a failure.